 Verona, even though it is a small borough, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, borough who have a need for low-cost transportation.

-In terms of college education, Verona is nearly on par with the US average for all cities of 21.84%: 20.25% of adults 25 and older in Verona have a bachelor's degree or advanced degree.
+The percentage of adults in Verona who are college-educated is close to the national average for all communities of 21.84%: 20.25% of the adults in Verona have a bachelor's degree or advanced degree.

 Verona is a somewhat ethnically-diverse borough.
 The people who call Verona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Verona residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Verona include Italian, German, Irish, English, and Polish.